tackvector/nvim/README.md

 This config is half-baked.
 There's always something in here that I want to improve upon.
 If you use it or any of its parts, please be aware of that first.
-If you have any questions, comments, concerns, or suggestions for me, I would love if you shared them with me!
+If you have any questions, comments, concerns, or suggestions for me, I would love if you shared them with me (just create an issue and I'll check it out)!
 Any help with this process is greatly appreciated!

 ## TODO: